actorapp/actor-platform/BUILD.md

 # Building Mobile applications

-Before starting building your applications you need to have configured server to (support mobile applications)[PREPARE.md].
+Before starting building your applications you need to have configured server to [support mobile applications](PREPARE.md).